ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ## Using an Environment

 Sometimes, it's impossible to evaluate a chromosome without knowing information about it's surroundings, such as the rest of the population.
 (This, by the way, in the case in nature - where the fitness an individual depends on its environment and the way it interacts with the other individuals).
+Also, you can use the environment to implement fitness sharing (a technique to prevent premature conversion in which part of a chromosome's fitness depends on it's similarity to the rest of the population).

 GeneticAlgorithmEngine provides two classes to deal with this.